 The bear market of 2000 to 2003 saw Analyst’s subscriber numbers decline significantly and it was eventually renamed Outstanding Companies Digest before, I assume, ceasing publication entirely.

-Ashworth-Lord stayed with the business until late 2008 and then set up Sandford DeLand shortly afterwards.
+Ashworth-Lord stayed with the business until late 2008 and then set up Sanford DeLand shortly afterwards.

 His investing approach today doesn’t seem radically different from what I read in Analyst back in the 90s.
 The ideas have been refined and updated, naturally, but the core has remained.